8 Best Homeowners Insurance Companies in Missouri of 2023

 - Early Signing - Sign your Allstate policy a week or more before your old policy expires to get a discount.

-- New Homeowner - New home buyers get a discount, as do those who buy newly constructed homes.
+- New Homeowner - New home buyers get a discount, like those who buy newly constructed homes.

-- New Roof Discount - A new roof will save you some money on your policy.
+- New Roof Discount - A new roof will save you money on your policy.

 - Protective Device Discount - Save if your home is installed with theft or fire protection devices.